-We highly recommend travel insurance but you should definitely have travel Insurance for Belize.
+We highly recommend travel insurance but you should definitely have travel insurance for Belize.
 If you are going diving or doing active adventures, you will want to know that you’re covered..
-World Nomads is a great company and you’ll have the peace of mind that you’re covered if anything happens.
+SafetyWing is a great company and you’ll have the peace of mind that you’re covered if anything happens.

 Cool Things to do in Belize

 Seeing the Great Blue Hole was one of the highlights of our entire year.
 Truthfully a trip to Belize wasn’t even on our radar but we did it for our World Travel Challenge.
 What’s great about the challenge is that it pushes us to do things we may not have done otherwise.